-Tips for Catching Up on Your Taxes
+Tips for Catching up on Your Taxes

-A second trick I learned is that you can usually find tax preparation software for older years through products such as H&R Block's TaxCut, TaxACT, and Intuit's TurboTax.
+You can usually find tax preparation software for older years through products such as H&R Block's TaxCut, TaxACT, and Intuit's TurboTax.
 Each software program has its pros and cons, but all three will suit you well for preparing your tax returns.
 You can also find prior-year federal tax forms at the IRS website.

 If you're going to prepare the returns yourself, you'll want to use the same product for all the years you need to file.
-This way you can easily import your tax information from one year to another, saving you time from repetitive data entry.
+This way you can easily import your tax information from one year to another, saving you time and repetitive data entry.

 You might also want to talk to a tax professional.
 Be sure to protect yourself first by asking some questions before hiring a tax accountant.

 Once you've filed your return, you may find you owe the IRS money.
 If you can pay what you owe immediately, you'll avoid any further fees or penalties (although fees apply if you pay by credit card).
 But if you need a little more time, the IRS can work with you to arrive at a payment plan to help you get out of tax debt.

 Such an installment plan will be based on whether you're caught up on your filings and how much you owe.
 If the IRS accepts, you'll still accrue penalties and interest until the balance is paid in full.
 Long-term payment plans will incur setup fees as well, which may be waived if certain conditions are met.